On indefinite integral ternary quadratic forms: Local representations

 \item $K(F)$ (resp.~$K^*(F)$) will denote the least nonnegative (resp.~positive) integer in $\mathcal{R}^{\textup{(abs)}}(F) := \left\{|l|\ : l\in \mathcal{R}(F)\right\}$. \item If $F$ is a form or class, let $\kappa(F)$ (resp.~$\kappa^*(F)$) denote the least nonnegative (resp.~positive) integer in $\left\{|t|:t\in F(\Z^3\setminus\{\bf{0}\})\right\}$. \end{enumerate} \end{definition}

 \begin{remark} If $F$ is a form or class, $\mathcal R(F)$ may be different from $R(F)=F(\Z^3\setminus\{{\bf 0}\})$.
 Moreover when $G$ is a genus, $K(G) = \min_{\Ge(C)=G}\kappa(C)$. \end{remark}

 It is easy to see that $K^*:\Packet\to\Z_{\geq0}$ is an increasing function where $\Packet$ is equipped with the partial order in Def.~\ref{partial} and $\Z_{\geq0}$ is equipped with the usual linear order.
 One might wonder if there exist arbitrarily long chains $H_1< H_2<\dots$ of packets with a strictly increasing sequence $K^*(H_1)<K^*(H_2)<\dots$ of $K^*$-values.
-We shall to show in Prop.~\ref{upper-bound} that this cannot occur, giving us the notion of ripe packets.
+We shall show in Prop.~\ref{upper-bound} that this cannot occur.